Proposal - Updates to the DIP, The Complete 1.7 Version

 • Only objective parameters like votes (PR90, Snapshot Voting, and Tally Voting), call attendance, and dashboard errors can be disputed.

 • Rubrics on DF and Bonus Points may receive feedback, but will not be altered.
+The Program Manager reserves the right to make amendments to the scoring of a DIP Participant after presenting the results.

 • DIP Participants can’t dispute the scorings/assessments of other DIP Participants